Introduction to Object Oriented Programming¶

 In OOP, an object is a kind of value (data structure) that can have two important characteristics:

 Behavior: This is the information describing the actions of the object.
-For instance, a ball object can bounce.
+For instance, a ball object can change its location or bounce.

 In order to create specific objects, we need to describe a class of objects and then create some instances of the class.
 (Note that these are different from the HTML classes!)
 Imagine a class as a general kind of thing, and objects are the specific instances of that kind.
 Here are some examples of classes and objects.